-I can hardly believe I’m writing this blog post already but the time has come where we are back to school already.
-With back-to-school comes a list about 20 miles long…things to arrange, buy, print, copy, laminate, and so on.
+I can hardly believe I’m writing this blog post but the time has come where we are back to school.
+With the chaos of going back-to-school comes a list about 20 miles long…things to arrange, buy, print, copy, laminate, and so on.
 There is no one easy way to get it all done, but I’m hoping this post will help a little.

 This list of back to school organization ideas started when I was searching Pinterest for ways to keep myself organised for the year ahead.
 I always like to be organised in everything I do so stress is relieved and I can find things easily and I am ready to face the day ahead.

 I love looking at ideas that other people have tried and tested.
 I have used ideas from various blogs, vlogs and Pinterest and sometimes I will add my own touch to improve on something or make it easier for me.